rbaua/CMPM163/README.md

 * length of line is halved between recursions
 ![](lab9/Videos/BarnsleyFern.gif)

-*rules for the above L-Systems taken from the wikipedia page on Lindenmayer Systems*
+*rules for the above L-Systems taken from the wikipedia page on Lindenmayer Systems: https://en.wikipedia.org/wiki/L-system#Example_4:_Koch_curve*